We teach children living with cancer to develop their creative voice through the art of photography.

 - Children undergoing pediatric cancer treatment have their daily routine disrupted and often miss school for days or weeks at a time.
 Our program instills a sense of independence and accomplishment in kids whose lives are otherwise dominated by medical treatment.

 - Pablove Shutterbugs is open to children who are currently in treatment, as well as those who are off treatment, in remission and survivors for pediatric cancer.

 Our program offerings include 8-week mentorship programs, 5-week group sessions, summer camps, and workshops.
 Click on the Upcoming Classes tab to see if we have an upcoming program near you.

 If you’d like to volunteer with Pablove Shutterbugs, please check out our upcoming opportunities at pablove.org/volunteer.

 Pablove Shutterbugs is offered throughout the year in Los Angeles and in sites across the country.
 All programs, including materials and equipment, are provided at no cost to families.
 Programs in each city culminate with a public gallery show.

 Saturdays, February 27 – April 16, 2016

 Come join us in our hometown!
-The Pablove Shutterbugs 8-Week Program is an outpatient mentorship program in photography that takes place over eight Saturdays.
+The Pablove Shutterbugs 8-Week Program is an out-of-hospital mentorship program in photography that takes place over eight Saturdays.
 During the course, students ages 6-18 are paired with a professional photography mentor that works with them one-on-one at their home and during group classes with other students at The Getty Center.
 Students and their families also have the opportunity to partake in a field trip group class to The Wallis Annenberg Center for the Performing Arts.
 Group classes are led by experienced teaching artists and special guests.
 Each week, students learn a new lesson in photography concepts and technique.
 This program is supported in part by an award from the National Endowment for the Arts.